 The whole tour from Nuremberg-Erlenstegen to Heiligenstadt (and retour) via Erlangen, Forchheim and Ebermannstadt took around nine hours, excluding breaks.

-The area is plane for the most part, so I had only trouble with the distance itself, which summed up eventually to more than one hundred kilometers (what was for me a pretty good performance as I was using my MTB).
+The terrain is plane for the most part, so I had only trouble with the distance itself that summed up to more than one hundred kilometers eventually (what was for me a pretty good performance as I was using my MTB).

 In Heiligenstadt one can visit one of the countless castles (apart from the many castle ruins), and a very splendid one.

 It is owned by the Stauffenberg family with its famous son Claus Schenk Graf von Stauffenberg, a leading figure of the German Widerstand in the 2nd World War.

 He attempted to assassinate the dictator Adolf Hitler in July 1944 (Unternehmen Walküre) without success and was shot in the aftermath by a firing squad, along with several other members of his military resistance group.

 In an era of global pandemics, vacation in local (domestic), quiet and not so easily accessible destinations like the Franconian Switzerland might be the future and the substitute to the so far predominant urban tourism with low-cost carriers or beach holiday in south-east Asia.